October 27, 2017 • USI Performance CenterView the Speaker Lineup Purchase Tickets Now

 Jasper Chair Company Chair Legs

-The Jasper Chair Company, of Jasper, Indiana, has manufactured wood chairs from their own woodland since 1921.
+The Jasper Chair Company, of Jasper, Indiana, has manufactured wood chairs from its own woodland since 1921.
 Twelve hundred steam-bent chair legs have been assembled and stained to form rosettes suspended from the lobby ceiling.
 The same chair legs are used in the donor recognition display in the second floor lobby.

 The red sandstone on the exterior and interior walls is from Brazil, Indiana, and pays homage to the Smithsonian Institution’s Castle.
 Built in 1855, the castle is the oldest building on the National Mall.
 Congressman Robert Dale Owen (son of Robert Owen, founder of the second utopian experiment at New Harmony, Indiana) was chair of the Smithsonian Building Committee.
 His brother, geologist David Dale Owen, recommended it be built from red sandstone.
 Both Owens resided in New Harmony for a time, and USI is one of the sponsors of Historic New Harmony, an initiative to create and retain interest in the history and current life of New Harmony.